CSCfi/csc-user-guide/docs/cloud/rahti/concepts.md

 ### Namespace

 Every Kubernetes object is created inside a **Namespace**.
 It is just a sandbox where all the other objects are contained and separated from objects belonging to other namespaces.
 In Openshift they are referred as **Projects**.
-The two names (project and namespace) are very common words in computing so it can leave to confusion when referring about them.
-In order to createa projet, please go to the [Creating a project](/cloud/rahti/usage/projects_and_quota/#creating-a-project) documentation.
+The two names (project and namespace) are very common words in computing so referring to them can sometimes be confusing.
+In order to create a project, please go to the [Creating a project](/cloud/rahti/usage/projects_and_quota/#creating-a-project) documentation.

 ### Pod